Choice Oysters

 Sustainable Farming

 Growing Choice Oysters...
 Is a labor of love, and oysters are a unique organism.
 Filtering approximately 30 gallons of water a day, oysters are an important species to our estuaries.
 Whether they are on a natural reef or held in "cages" on a farm they are still filter feeding which improves water clarity, making it possible for plants and other organisms to thrive.
-Natural oyster reefs and farms create habitat for lobsters, crabs and other estuarine creatures and spawning each summer populates natural reefs throughout the bay.
+Natural oyster reefs and farms create habitat for lobsters, crabs and other estuarine creatures and spawning each summer populates natural intertidal and subtidal reefs throughout the bay.
 Living in and filtering our clean, cool, NH water, gives our oysters their unique flavor and firm texture that I know you will love!

 Because oysters filter feed, there isn't a need for oysters to be fed like other forms of aquaculture.
 They naturally feed on phytoplankton in the water column.
 Pesticides and other pest control options are not needed and are never used.